Voluntary, collaborative conservation efforts are helping this iconic rangeland bird, despite federal policy rollbacks

 Landowners can then sell in the form of a credit to industry seeking to offset the impact of their projects on protected wildlife and habitat.
 Landowners benefit from a new revenue stream and potential regulatory assurances.
 Industry benefits by getting a predictable value for their investments in credits that can be purchased to offset the impacts of development, and a standard set of rules to ensure that projects move forward.

 A collaborative partnership

 The Greater Sage-Grouse Habitat Exchange is a collaboration among Environmental Defense Fund and various conservation organizations, energy companies, state agriculture organizations and wildlife agencies.
-The exchange is making substantial headway in Colorado, Wyoming and Nevada, where partners have developed specific exchanges that work in those states.
+Exchanges have been established in Colorado, Wyoming and Nevada, and Montana has followed a similar approach.

-A Colorado Habitat Exchange is also being developed to grow quality habitat across portions of Colorado's 31.3 million acres of private working lands.
-Partners include Colorado Cattlemen's Association, Colorado Oil and Gas Association, Colorado Department of Natural Resources, Colorado Parks and Wildlife, Colorado State Land Board, Partners for Western Conservation, Environmental Defense Fund and Southwestern Energy.
+A Colorado Habitat Exchange was also developed to grow quality habitat across portions of Colorado's 31.3 million acres of private working lands.
+Partners include Colorado Cattlemen's Association, Colorado Department of Natural Resources, Colorado Parks and Wildlife, Colorado State Land Board, Partners for Western Conservation, Environmental Defense Fund, The Wilderness Society and Conversation Colorado.

 The State of Nevada committed $2 million to kick start projects for greater sage-grouse conservation through the Nevada Conservation Credit System - Nevada's version of a habitat exchange.
 Kinross Gold U.S.A., Inc. was the first company to participate in the program, buying credits to offset the environmental impacts of its Bald Mountain gold mine in northeast Nevada.
 The credit projects will include a variety of conservation activities, such as grazing management and fencing maintenance, which will take place over the next 30 years.